 The point of storytelling is to take a step back from focusing on selling and instead help your audience get to know you better and want to do business with you.

-Your audience is savvier than before and knows when you’re trying to sell them something.
 You can use Snapchat storytelling to “take [your audience] on a journey.
 Sell them a lifestyle”.

 Did you know that 71% of shoppers agree that they’re more likely to purchase from a brand that they know and trust?